IN THIS ARTICLE

-Seek emergency medical attention if you think you have taken too much of this medication.
-Overdose symptoms may include nausea, vomiting, tremor, sweating, rapid heartbeat, confusion, dizziness, seizures, and coma.
+Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
+Overdose symptoms may include nausea, vomiting, tremor, sweating, rapid heartbeat, confusion, fainting, seizures, and coma.

 What should I avoid while taking escitalopram (Lexapro)?

-Avoid drinking alcohol, which can increase some of the side effects of escitalopram.
+Drinking alcohol can increase certain side effects of escitalopram.

-Escitalopram can cause side effects that may impair your thinking or reactions.
-Be careful if you drive or do anything that requires you to be awake and alert.
+Escitalopram may impair your thinking or reactions.
+Be careful if you drive or do anything that requires you to be alert.

 What other drugs will affect escitalopram (Lexapro)?

-Talk to your doctor before taking any medicine for pain, arthritis, fever, or swelling.
-This includes aspirin and NSAIDs (non-steroidal anti-inflammatory drugs) such as ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), diclofenac (Voltaren), indomethacin, piroxicam (Feldene), nabumetone (Relafen), etodolac (Lodine), and others.
-Taking any of these drugs with escitalopram may cause you to bruise or bleed easily.
+Ask your doctor before taking a nonsteroidal anti-inflammatory drug (NSAID) for pain, arthritis, fever, or swelling.
+This includes aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn, Naprelan, Treximet), celecoxib (Celebrex), diclofenac (Arthrotec, Cambia, Cataflam, Voltaren, Flector Patch, Pennsaid, Solareze), indomethacin (Indocin), meloxicam (Mobic), and others.
+Using an NSAID with escitalopram may cause you to bruise or bleed easily.

-This list is not complete and there may be other drugs that can interact with escitalopram.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+This list is not complete and other drugs may interact with escitalopram.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.